gigamon-dev/SubspaceServer/doc/developer-guide.md

 ```

 ### Creating a new Component Callback
-To create a new Component Callback, the bare minimum you need to define is a delegate.
+To create a new Component Callback, the bare minimum needed is to define a delegate.
 However, as mentioned earlier, it's nicer to wrap it all up in a static helper class.
 Here's an example of how to do that.

 > On the helper class, there's no requirement that the names of the methods be `Register`, `Unregister`, and `Fire`.
 However, it is easy to understand and so it's recommended to just stick with those names as a convention.